 Baked Pears are a delicious dessert for babies, children, and adults.
-Baking and spices enhance the natural sweetness of the pear meaning there is no need for sugar and sweeteners.
+The baking process and added spices enhance the natural sweetness of the fruit meaning there is no need for added sugar or sweeteners.

 Pears are one of those fruits that have a short window of perfection.
 You wait and wait for them to ripen and then before you know it, they are past their best and all mushy inside.

-The good thing about baked pears is that you don’t have to wait for them to fully ripen, they just might take a little longer to bake.
+The good thing about baked pears is that you don’t have to wait for them to fully ripen, they just might take a little longer to cook.

-You can’t really get a simpler dessert than baked pears.
+You can’t really get a simpler dessert than this.
 They taste delicious on their own but can be enjoyed in many other ways too.

 Why not try serving baked pears with: